duarme/NotiSearch/README.md

 ### Please note

-* There is no navigation links yet, so you should navigate through resources using the address bar and RESTful actions, see routes.rb
+* There are no navigation links yet, so you should navigate through resources using the address bar and RESTful actions, see routes.rb
 * Searches#index shows only the searches of the current user (this isn't ideal but was the simplest solution)
 * There is no authorization logic because isn't needed in an example app
 * It relies on PostgreSQL for full-text search.